 Cerro Gordo Tram

 Cerro Gordo saw a return of mining activities in 1907 when high-grade zinc ore was discovered at the Union Mine.
-In 1914 a 5.6-mile, a gravity-powered tramway was built from Cerro Gordo to Keeler.
-Twenty tons of zinc ore were transported daily to the Carson and Colorado Railroad at Keeler.
+In 1914 a 5.6-mile, gravity-powered tramway was built from Cerro Gordo to Keeler.
+Twenty tons of zinc ore were transported daily to Keeler’s Carson and Colorado Railroad.
 On and off, mining continued at Cerro Gordo until 1959.
 You can still see the remains of the tramway trestle in Cerro Gordo.

 The town of Keeler is an off-the-beaten-path stop or drive-through while visiting California’s Owens Valley.
 Heading north on Highway 395, turn onto 190 at Olancha (take a quick look at Dirty Sock Hot Spring), then turn left onto 136 to Keeler.